SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 |Smooth                 | Experimental, still in testing                                 |
 |Single time calibration| Performance data not taken from survey                         |

-> Please note, that the main branch of SlimeVR firmware does not support this IMU yet, and running a custom fork is required.

 ---
 ## BMI160
 The BMI160 is the current go-to IMU for DIY SlimeVR.